Carrie Moore (soccer): Career

 While attending the College of William & Mary, Moore played for the university's soccer team.
 Her senior year, she achieved All-CAA selection (Colonial Athletic Association).
-Moore success in college soccer lead her to be spotted by professional soccer teams in the Women's United Soccer Association.
+Moore's success in college soccer lead her to be spotted by professional soccer teams in the Women's United Soccer Association.

 Carrie Moore was a 14th round pick in the 2000 WUSA Draft by the WUSA team Washington Freedom.
 With Carrie Moore's help she helped Washington Freedom to win the 2003 WUSA Founders Cup.
 After the collapse of the Women's United Soccer Association in 2003, Carrie Moore became a coach for Hollins University soccer programme.